-- Mental Rotation Test - This type of assessment often presents the test-taker with several shapes.
+A mental rotation test presents the test-taker with several shapes.
 One of the shapes is designated as the goal.
 Participants must then choose which shape could be rotated to match the goal shape.
 In digital tests, the test-taker may need to rotate the shape to match the goal.

-- The Form Board Test - The Form Board Test works similarly to a tangram puzzle.
+The form board test works similarly to a tangram puzzle.
 Participants use smaller shapes to fill a larger given shape correctly.

 Improving Spatial Visualization Skills